-OSBA mailed one, 22" by 35", four-color poster to each district.
-Be creative with the poster to thank your school board.
+OSBA will mailed one, 22" by 35", four-color poster to each district.
+When it arrives, be creative with the poster to thank your school board.
 You can add their names in large letters and display it at a board meeting.
 If you would like an electronic version to use to print additional copies or customize, contact Crystal Davis (see contact information below).
 Then you can put a number of posters around your school and community or use them as greeting cards and have staff and community members sign personal notes on them.